 Our lawyers also:

-Hugh Scott and Peter Speed head the firm’s Complex Commercial Litigation and Securities practice.
-Working with Senior Associates Ben Giles and Charles Suttie and, Associate Kate Sambrook, the team has been involved in some of the most complex commercial cases in Australia.
+Hugh Scott, Peter Speed and Ben Giles head the firm’s Complex Commercial Litigation and Securities practice.
+Working with Senior Associate Charles Suttie and Associate Kate Sambrook, the team has been involved in some of the most complex commercial cases in Australia.
 Hugh and Peter have represented clients in the Federal Court of Australia, the Supreme Court of New South Wales, the New South Wales Court of Appeal and the High Court.
 The firm is also regularly asked to conduct cases in the superior courts of other states.

 Peter Speed provides advice on a full range of trade practices issues including Part IV Restrictive Trade Practices and Part V Consumer Protection.
 He has been involved in a number of litigation and tribunal matters for corporate clients and regularly makes submissions to the ACCC on compliance programs and seeking authorisations for clients.

-Hugh Scott and Malcolm Stewart head the firm’s White Collar Regulatory Enforcement group.
-They are assisted by Senior Associate Ben Giles and Associate Kate Sambrook.
+Hugh Scott, Malcolm Stewart and Ben Giles head the firm’s White Collar Regulatory Enforcement group.
+They are assisted by Associate Kate Sambrook.
 The group represent clients in regulatory investigations, jury trials and appeals.
 The firm also advises on all aspects of investigative techniques by regulators and represents clients at formal examinations including by the ATO, ASIC, ACC and ICAC.